Will a computer boot without a CPU installed?

 Short answer: No

-Other than that specific use case, your computer won’t boot without a processor installed.
-It’s the brain of the computer and just like your body, it won’t work very well without it.
+Besides that specific use case, your computer won’t boot without a processor installed.
+It’s the brain of the computer and just like your body, it won’t work well without it.

 - How to choose the right CPU for you – 2020 edition